joerg-holland/coding-challenge/README.md

 ## Development Steps
 This are the development steps:
 1. Initialize the Git-Repository.
-2. Create a NX workspace with the command `$ npx create-nx-workspace` and choose the name "Coding-Challenge" with the angular app "receipt-printer-app".
+2. Setup development environment: Create a NX workspace with the command `$ npx create-nx-workspace` and choose the name "Coding-Challenge" with the angular app "receipt-printer-app".
 3. Update NX workspace and all npm-packages => Ensure that no deprecated or critical packages are used.
 4. Update README.md file.

 ---

 ## (Code) Quality
+Coming soon ...

+---

+## Further steps
 Coming soon ...